alibaba/pipcook/docs/manual/pipcook-tools.md

 $ pipcook plugin install @pipcook/plugins-csv-data-access
 ```

-Install a new plugin from local path
+Install a new plugin from a local path

 ```sh
 $ pipcook plugin install /path/to/dir/of/your/plugin